DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-config.rst

 * The SSID or Server name to connect to (**DCCEX_xxxxxx** where the x's are the last 6 digits of your MAC
 * The password (Unless you change it in config.h, to your local SSID password.)
 It's default is **PASS_xxxxxx** where the x's are the last 6 digits of your MAX

 ..
 Note:: All of this information is displayed in the startup log if you connect the CS to a serial monitor.
+The IP and port also appear on the optional LCD or OLED display.

 Whenever you connect a USB cable and open the serial monitor, you reset the program running on your CS.
 It will go through the bootup sequence and try to connect to a network.
 If you did not setup a "Station Mode" configuration, or if that network is not in range, it will configure itself in AP mode.
 You will see this process by watching the serial monitor log window.
 Here are the important lines you need to look for.
 While the IP address is almost always 192.168.4.1, it could be different on your system.
 You are looking for the items in the blue box below that are highlighted in red.